-The photos and commentaries that follow show my garden at different times of the year; most are current to 2011 and 2012.
+The photos and commentaries that follow show my garden at different times of the year.
 To see any of these photos at full-screen size, just double-click in them.
 You’ll note I refer to each garden by its ‘name’.
 My husband and I named the beds as a short hand way of identifying which bed we were speaking of.

 If you have a sidewalk in front of your property, then between that sidewalk and the street is a no-man’s land called the ‘hell strip’.
 Snow, ice and chemicals are pushed up on it in the winter; the sun beats down on it in summer.